Kickerillo-Mischer Preserve: Nature Lovers Paradise in the Heart of Houston

 I hope that you enjoyed looking at my photos taken the day of our first visit to this impressive park.
 The hours posted are from 7 a.m. to dusk.
-Be aware that the entrance gates close 30 minutes prior to closing, so plan your trip to this stunning preserve with that in mind.
+Be aware that the entrance gates close 30 minutes before closing, so plan your trip to this stunning preserve with that in mind.

 The address of this beautiful Kickerillo-Mischer Preserve is 20215 Chasewood Park Drive, Houston, Texas 77070.

 If you would like to see a 58-acre preserve left in a more natural state in the same Precinct 4 part of town, head on over to the Little Cypress Creek Preserve.